Cool (aesthetic): Aristocratic and artistic cool

 "Aristocratic cool," known as sprezzatura, has existed in Europe for centuries, particularly when relating to frank amorality or illicit pleasures behind closed doors; Raphael's Portrait of Baldassare Castiglione and Leonardo da Vinci's Mona Lisa are classic examples of sprezzatura.
 The sprezzatura of the Mona Lisa is seen in both her smile and the positioning of her hands.
 Both the smile and hands are intended to convey her grandeur, self-confidence, and societal position.
-Sprezzatura means, literally, "disdain and detachment."
-It is the art of refraining from the appearance of trying to present oneself in a particular way.
+Literally translating to "disdain and detachment", sprezzatura is the art of refraining from the appearance of trying to present oneself in a particular way.
 In reality, of course, tremendous exertion went into pretending not to bother or care.

-English poet and playwright William Shakespeare used cool in several of his works to describe composure and absence of emotion.
+English poet and playwright William Shakespeare used "cool" in several of his works to describe composure and absence of emotion.
 In A Midsummer Night's Dream, written around 1595 or 1596, he contrasts the shaping fantasies of lovers and madmen with "cool reason", in Hamlet he wrote "O gentle son, upon the heat and flame of thy distemper, sprinkle cool patience", and the antagonist Iago in Othello is musing about "reason to cool our raging motions, our carnal stings, our unbitted lusts."

-The cool "Anatolian smile" of Turkey is used to mask emotions.
-A similar "mask" of coolness is worn in both times of stress and pleasure in American and African communities.

 In The Diary of a Nobody, coolness is used as a criticism: "Upon my word, Gowing's coolness surpasses all belief."

 European inter-war cool

 The key themes of modern European coolness were forged by avant-garde artists who achieved prominence in the aftermath of the First World War, most notably Dadaists, such as key Dada figures Arthur Cravan and Marcel Duchamp, and the left-wing milieu of the Weimar Republic.
 The goal of such groups was often self-consciously revolutionary, a determination to scandalize the bourgeoisie by mocking their culture, sexuality, and political moderation.

-Berthold Brecht, both a committed Communist and a philandering cynic, stands as the archetype of this inter-war cool.
-Brecht projected his cool attitude to life onto his most famous character Macheath or "Mackie Messer" (Mack the knife), in The Threepenny Opera.
-Mackie, the nonchalant, smooth-talking gangster that's an expert with a0 switchblade, personifies the bitter-sweet strain of cool; Puritanism and sentimentality are both anathema to the cool character.
+Bertolt Brecht, a committed Communist, stands as the archetype of this inter-war cool.
+Brecht projected his cool attitude to life onto his most famous character Macheath or "Mackie Messer" (Mack the knife) in The Threepenny Opera.
+Mackie, the nonchalant, smooth-talking gangster who is an expert with a switchblade, personifies the bitter-sweet strain of cool; Puritanism and sentimentality are both anathema to the cool character.

 During the turbulent inter-war years, coolness was a privilege reserved for bohemian milieus like Brecht's.
-Cool irony and hedonism remained the province of cabaret artistes, ostentatious gangsters and rich socialites.
-The luxuries depicted in Evelyn Waugh's Brideshead Revisited and Christopher Isherwood's Goodbye to Berlin, traced the outlines of a new cool.
+Cool irony and hedonism remained the province of cabaret artistes, ostentatious gangsters, and rich socialites.
+The luxuries depicted in Evelyn Waugh's Brideshead Revisited and Christopher Isherwood's Goodbye to Berlin traced the outlines of a new cool.
 Peter Stearns, a professor of history at George Mason University, suggests that the seeds of a cool outlook had been sown among this inter-war generation.